Niantic will soon let small businesses pay to have a Pokémon GO Pokéstop – TechCrunch

 Niantic says that small businesses can have one stop or gym per physical location, and up to 30 per chain.

-It’ll be interesting to see how this plays out, and if/how it impacts things in game.
-While Pokémon GO isn’t the overwhelmingly popular monster of a game that it was at launch, it can still cause crowds to pop up out of nowhere — particularly when new Pokémon appear as raid bosses, or when they’ve got some limited time event going on.
+It’ll be interesting to see how this plays out, and if/how it impacts things in-game.
+While Pokémon GO isn’t the overwhelmingly popular monster of a game that it was at launch, it can still cause crowds to pop up out of nowhere — particularly when new Pokémon appear as raid bosses, or when they’ve got some limited-time event going on.
 Will sponsoring a raid cause fewer raids nearby (to maximize visibility of the sponsored spot), or will more of them pop up nearby to hook groups looking to do multiple raids in one swoop?